 I was quick to learn that type 1 diabetes doesn’t have to define who you are as long as you take care of your health.

 Mark wants other kids to enjoy the same sense of accomplishment that he has found in hockey.
-Last summer, he made his dream come true with the launch of his non-profit Woolley’s Warriors (WW28), which is raising funds to send children and youth with type 1 diabetes to Diabetes Canada’s D-Camps.
+Two summers ago, he made his dream come true with the launch of his non-profit Woolley’s Warriors (WW28), which is raising funds to send children and youth with type 1 diabetes to Diabetes Canada’s D-Camps.
 WW28 also supports and connects young athletes affected by type 1 diabetes, while offering a platform for others to share their personal story.

-“I am so excited about the work Mark has done for D-Camps, which touches children from across the country and unites them in being empowered in their lives,” says Diabetes Canada’s community engagement coordinator, Laura Toito.
-“With his campaign, he has helped us spread awareness about type 1 diabetes across Ontario and has sent multiple children to our D-Camps.”
+“We’re so excited about the work Mark has done for D-Camps, which touches children from across the country and unites them in being empowered in their lives,” says Diabetes Canada’s community engagement coordinator, Laura Toito.

 As a proud player in the OHL, Mark welcomes the opportunity to make a difference.
 “People look up to people who play in the OHL,” he says.
 “I love giving back to the community.
 I think that’s a big part of the game.”